 Outbreak Prevention Taskforce online risk assessment and mitigation tool

 As mentioned in the previous newsletter, there is a new online risk assessment and mitigation tool for endurance event organisers.
 The tool is intended to help organisers assess the risk of staging an event, establish the preparedness of the community and the event organisation for the risks of COVID-19, and clarify any necessary steps to further mitigate and reduce the risk.
 The tool can be accessed here.

 World Health Organisation update

-According to WHO’s latest Daily Situation Dashboard on 4 June 2020 16:17 CEST, the number of confirmed worldwide cases has risen to over 11.8 million.
+According to WHO’s latest Daily Situation Dashboard on 9 July 2020 10:34 CEST, the number of confirmed worldwide cases has risen to over 11.8 million.
 The Americas now account for over half of the worldwide cases to date, and the USA a quarter of the cases.
-John Hopkins University of Medicine is reporting that nearly 2.8 million people have fully recovered.
+John Hopkins University of Medicine is reporting that nearly 6.6 million people have recovered.

 WHO is concerned that the outbreak is accelerating: the last week has seen the three largest days of reported cases since the virus began, with 4 July seeing a high of 211,428 cases.

 They do note that some countries have made significant progress in reducing the number of deaths.
 This progress has been made because countries have implemented targeted actions toward the most vulnerable groups, for example those people living in long-term care facilities.

 As COVID-19 is novel virus, new information on the disease emerges and is analysed.
 On Tuesday, WHO acknowledged ‘evidence emerging’ of the airborne spread of the novel coronavirus, after a group of scientists urged the global body to update its guidance on how the respiratory disease passes between people.